Signs Of Silicone Build-Up On Hair

 Split Ends And Breakage

 To keep our hair healthy, we need to prevent split ends and breakage.
-Regular trims help, but it’s essential to use good hair products that strengthen and nourish our hair.
+Regular trims help, but it’s essential to use good hair product build up that strengthens and nourishes our hair.
 Protective hairstyles and less heat styling can also help.
 Split ends are not just from neglect, pollution, and bad weather.
 Caring for our hair ultimately gives us stronger, healthier hair that resists breakage.

 Tiny, White Flakes That Aren’t Dandruff